The Terror of the Pause: Why We Doomscroll to Avoid the Void

 Horror Vacui and the Storyteller

 This isn’t mere boredom.
-It’s Horror Vacui—fear of the Void.
-Your Default Mode Network (the Storyteller) scrambles for input because, in the pause, unintegrated Shadow starts speaking.
-Silence exposes the material you usually outrun.
+It can be a form of Horror Vacui—fear of what the pause might expose.
+Your Default Mode Network (the Storyteller) scrambles for input because, in the pause, whatever you have been outrunning gets easier to hear.
+Silence can bring buried material closer.

 And beneath the urge to scroll is often a hidden attempt at regulation.
 The feed gives you stimulus on demand.
-The pause gives you truth.
+The pause gives you data.

 Three things tend to surface when you stop: